 Step 2: Baseline Your Visibility

 Now run each prompt across the major AI platforms and record the results.
-The four platforms that matter most in 2026:
+Start with the three engines where buyer questions concentrate (the same three Geonimo measures daily):

 For each prompt, record: